ArctosDB/documentation-wiki/_documentation/other-identifying-numbers.markdown

 There is no built-in concatenation operator, and the integer component does not maintain leading zeroes.
 How data should be entered is primarily a function of how the data might be used.
-GenBank number “ABC123” should probably be entered into Prefix; it will never be sorted by the integer component, and adding artificial splits just increases the chance of errors.
-Collector number “ABC-123-2014” (where ABC is perhaps the collector’s initials, 2014 is a “series designator,” and 123 is the 123d specimen in the series) should probably be split out into prefix, number, and suffix to facilitate sorting.
+GenBank number "ABC123" should probably be entered into Prefix; it will never be sorted by the integer component, and adding artificial splits just increases the chance of errors.
+Collector number "ABC-123-2014" (where ABC is perhaps the collector’s initials, 2014 is a "series designator," and 123 is the 123d specimen in the series) should probably be split out into prefix, number, and suffix to facilitate sorting.